tjgran01/GunDeathsEDA/README.md

 ## Goal:

-This project is an exploration of the a gun violence dataset posted to Kaggle.com:
+This project is an exploration of a gun violence dataset posted to Kaggle.com:

 https://www.kaggle.com/jameslko/gun-violence-data